Yagotzirck/ipfsEth_fileManagement/README.md

-# ipfsEth_fileSharing
+# ipfsEth_fileManagement
-A DApp that allows users to share files on the IPFS network, using an Ethereum smart contract to index the shared files' metadata.
+A DApp that allows users to manage personal files on the IPFS network, using an Ethereum smart contract to index the hosted files' metadata.